 - Major characters in Penny and Aggie tend to be introduced with two hangers-on (who, unlike Those Two Guys, tend to move toward the spotlight) with Theme Naming.
 Specifically, Penny's Sara and Michelle, Rich's Stan and Jack, and Lisa's Fred and Daphne.
 Also, although introduced separately, an adult couple is named Nick and Charisma.

 - In Sabrina Online, everyone in Sabrina's family is named after various media witches, from Sabrina herself and her sister Tabitha, to her mother Endora and father Warren (who only sorta sounds like 'Darrin').
 There's also her online friend Carli and her husband Spike, named after the human couple from the original Transformers cartoon.

-- In The Mansion of E, most of the forest Nomes are named after magic spells from old Zork Interactive Fiction games.
+- In The Mansion of E, most of the forest gnomes are named after magic spells from old Zork Interactive Fiction games.

 - All of the Tracy children in Thunderbirds are named for the Mercury astronauts.
 Possibly an in-universe example given that their father used to be an astronaut himself.

-- The turtles from Teenage Mutant Ninja Turtles are named after famous Italian Renaissance painters and sculptors: Raffaelo, Donatello, Michalangelo, and Leonardo.
+- The turtles from Teenage Mutant Ninja Turtles are named after famous Italian Renaissance painters and sculptors: Raphael, Donatello, Michelangelo Buonarroti, and Leonardo da Vinci.

 - The second Teenage Mutant Ninja Turtles cartoon featured a fighter called Kluh, from Planet Levram.
 Later on, his father, Ammag, was introduced, continuing the theme.